cfournie/poster.example/README.md

 This project is an example of a LaTeX poster using the [sciposter](http://www.ctan.org/tex-archive/macros/latex/contrib/sciposter/) class which emphasises the usage of native LaTeX fonts, figures created using TiKZ and PGF, and demonstrates a variety of these packages with references and links to manuals and package websites.

+The main LaTeX file is `paper.tex`, and building it produces the [poster found here](http://cloud.github.com/downloads/cfournie/poster.example/poster.pdf).

 It includes a TeXlipse project for inclusing into Eclipse.

 To install LaTeX, I recommend TexLive: